nosas/blog/toonvision/classification/article.md

 The remaining layers encode more complex patterns, although the patterns are not as clear in such a small model.
 We can make out blue and yellow patterns with diagonal and straight-line edges, but not much else.

-If our model were larger, or trained for more epochs, we would see more complex patterns.
+If our model were larger or trained for more epochs, we would see more complex patterns.
 More interesting patterns can be seen in the Keras blog post [How convolutional neural networks see the world](https://blog.keras.io/how-convolutional-neural-networks-see-the-world.html).
 It's definitely worth the read to see how beautiful the patterns can be in more complex models.